albergvasili/albergvasili/README.md

 - 👋 Hi, I’m @albergvasili
 - 👀 I’m interested in starting a career as a programmer.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning SQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me albergvasili@gmail.com